nicolov/nvaligi.github.io/content/blog/2015/2015-12-01 switching-to-static.md

 ```

-Paginated lists that hit the database are trickier, since you don't know their total number in advance and need to create a `QuerySet` beforehand:
+Paginated lists that hit the database are trickier, since the total number of pages is not known in advance, and an additional database query is needed.

 ```
-def get_category_paths(slug):
+def get_paths(slug):
 	qs = Article.objects.filter(category__slug=slug)
 	pages_range = range(2, (qs.count()-1) // 10 + 2)